sumin-Ma/GALAMOST/docs/data-output.rst

 .. py:class:: XmlDump(all_info, filename)

-   initializes a dump object of XML files with system information and base file name.
+   The constructor of a dump object of XML files.

    :param AllInfo all_info: The system information.
    :param str filename: The output file name.